mehdi-mirzapour/JDM_Graph_Embedding/README.md

 This repository introduced `RezoJDM15K` a French Knowledge Graph Dataset and is no longer maintained.
 Find the new dataset `RezoJDM16K` at: https://github.com/ContentSide/French_Knowledge_Graph

-The implementation is outdated and it is archived at: https://github.com/ContentSide/French_Knowledge_Graph/tree/master/resources/old_implementation
+The implementation is outdated and is archived at: https://github.com/ContentSide/French_Knowledge_Graph/tree/master/resources/old_implementation